richernote/100DevsHair/README.md

-# 100Devs Salon Site
+# 100Devs Salon

-This is my take on the 100Devs salon site.
-My initial idea was to stage it as a site that provided products and services to balding men/those who have alopecia and those with beards.
+"Salon" site for 100Devs.
+Started as a salon site but it graduated into becoming a site for beards and bald heads.

+**Link to project:**

+## How It's Made:

+**Tech used:** HTML, CSS, JavaScript

+Used primarily HTML and CSS.
+Java script was just to add functionality to the pop up and side menu.

 ### TODO